anil-gudigar/BestBuy/README.md

 * Quick summary\
-BestBuy App using Clean Architecture with MVVM pattern.
+BestBuy Android App using Clean Architecture with MVVM pattern.
 Used Kotlin DSL,Databinding, Daager 2, Retrofit 2, OkHttp 3.
 Used Room Databased for persistence and Offline support.
 * Version 1.0

 ### How do I get set up? ###